BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 (d) any other liability arising from your use of AWS IoT Services in violation of this paragraph.

-**39.3.** You may not rely on data collected through your use of AWS IoT Services as a substitute for any human monitoring of physical systems necessary to assess whether such systems are operating properly or safely.
+**39.3.** You may not rely on data collected through or curated through your use of AWS IoT Services as a substitute for any human monitoring of physical systems necessary to assess whether such systems are operating properly or safely.

 **39.4.** AWS IoT Core Device Shadow data for an individual device may be deleted if you do not update the Device Shadow data for an individual device